Modeling acceleration without photon pair creation: Introduction

-In the remainder of this paper, we first review our local photon approach to the quantisation of light \cite{Jake,Hodgson2022}.
-In addition, we establish the relationship between Alice's and Bob's natural coordinates $\chi_{\rm A}$ and $\chi_{\rm B}$ for all possible trajectories $(ct_{\rm A},\mu_{\rm A}(t_{\rm A}))$ of the moving observer.
+In the remainder of this paper, we first review our local photon approach to the quantisation of light \cite{Jake,Hodgson2022,Gabe,Sarben}.
+In addition, we establish the relationship between Alice's and Bob's natural coordinates $\chi_{\rm A}$ and $\chi_{\rm B}$ for a given trajectory of the accelerating observer (Bob) with respect to the Cartesian coordinates of the stationary observer (Alice).
 Afterwards, we use our results to identify the transformation of the local photon annihilation and creation operators from one reference frame to the other.
-The main purpose of this paper is to show that it is indeed possible to model the quantised EM field of a moving observer in a way that is consistent with quantum physics and with special relativity without having to replace the vacuum in one reference frame with a thermal bath in the other, as previously suggested by Unruh \cite{Unruh3}.
-In addition, our theory predicts changes in the density of light-like worldlines which imply changes of the zero point energy of the quantised EM field.
-Similar to the moving mirrors of the Casimir effect \cite{Casimir1,Casimir2}, an accelerating observer is therefore expected to experience forces and energy shifts.
+The main purpose of this paper is to show that it is indeed possible to model the quantised EM field of a non-uniformly moving observer in a way that is consistent with both quantum physics and with special relativity without having to replace the vacuum in one reference frame with a thermal bath in the other.

-{\bf \em Local Photons.} From classical electromagnetism, we know that wave packets of light can occupy definite positions in space while moving at the speed of light $c$ in a well-defined direction of propagation.
-To incorporate all possible solutions of Maxwell's equations into quantum electrodynamics, we recently introduced a local photon model to describe light propagation along the $x$ axis \cite{Jake,Hodgson2022}.
-Our approach distinguishes between monochromatic photons with positive and negative frequencies \cite{Babaei2017,Facchio,Hawton,Pendry} and is especially useful for bringing new perceptions into the behaviour of localised photonic wave packets (cf.~e.g.~Refs.~\cite{Hodgson:2024mfs,AMC,Gabe,Casimir2}).
-After doubling the standard Hilbert space of the quantised EM field, we could overcome previous objections regarding the existence of a position operator for single photons \cite{NW, Jordan, Haw1}.
-In addition, we obtained a locally acting, unbounded field Hamiltonian such that initially localised wave packets no longer travel at superluminal speeds, as it is the case for bounded Hamiltonians \cite{Hegerfeldt, Mal}.

-In our local photon approach, we introduce local carriers of light\textemdash so-called {\em bosons localised in position} (blips)\textemdash which offer an alternative basis for the construction of single-photon wave packets.
-In agreement with general relativity, blips travel at a constant speed along straight lines in the spacetime diagram, so-called light-like trajectories with natural coordinates $\chi$.
-Suppose $x$ is the position of a blip with polarisation $\lambda$ and direction of propagation $s$ at time $t$ and $a^{\dagger}_{s\lambda}(x,t)$ denotes its creation operator.
-Then all $a^{\dagger}_{s\lambda}(x,t)$ with the same value $\chi = x -sct$ propagate along the same worldline and therefore have the same expectation value.
-Hence, we can replace all $a^{\dagger}_{s\lambda}(x,t)$ operators with the same natural coordinate $\chi$ by a single creation operator $a^{\dagger}_{s\lambda}(\chi)$.
-Linear optics experiments clearly demonstrate that photons are bosonic particles with \cite{Kok}